-The 1998 Stock Plan ("the 1998 Plan"), as amended, provides for the granting to employees (including officers and non-employee directors) of incentive stock options and for the granting to employees (including officers and non-employee directors) and consultants of nonstatutory stock options, stock purchase rights ("SPRs"), restricted stock, restricted stock units ("RSUs"), performance shares, performance units and stock appreciation rights.
+The 1998 Stock Plan (the "1998 Plan"), as amended, provides for the granting to employees (including officers and nonemployee directors) of incentive stock options and for the granting to employees (including officers and non-employee directors) and consultants of nonstatutory stock options, stock purchase rights ("SPRs"), restricted stock, restricted stock units ("RSUs"), performance shares, performance units and stock appreciation rights.
 The exercise price of incentive stock options and stock appreciation rights granted under the 1998 Plan must be at least equal to the fair market value of the shares at the time of grant.
 With respect to any recipient who owns stock possessing more than 10% of the voting power of our outstanding capital stock, the exercise price of any option or SPR granted must be at least equal to 110% of the fair market value at the time of grant.
 Options granted under the 1998 Plan are exercisable at such times and under such conditions as determined by the administrator; generally over a four year period.
-The maximum term of incentive stock options granted to any recipient must not exceed ten years; provided, however, that the maximum term of an incentive stock option granted to any recipient possessing more than 10% of the voting power of the Company's outstanding capital stock must not exceed five years.
-In the case of SPRs, unless the administrator determines otherwise, the Company has a repurchase option exercisable upon the voluntary or involuntary termination of the purchaser's employment with the Company for any reason (including death or disability).
+The maximum term of incentive stock options granted to any recipient must not exceed ten years; provided, however, that the maximum term of an incentive stock option granted to any recipient possessing more than 10% of the voting power of our outstanding capital stock must not exceed five years.
+In the case of SPRs, unless the administrator determines otherwise, we have a repurchase option exercisable upon the voluntary or involuntary termination of the purchaser's employment with us for any reason (including death or disability).
 Such repurchase option lapses at a rate determined by the administrator.
-The purchase repurchase option or stock purchase right, including the method of payment, is determined by the administrator.
+The purchase price for shares repurchased is the original price paid by the purchaser.
+As of January 2, 2016 and January 3, 2015, no shares were subject to repurchase.
+The form of consideration for exercising an option or stock purchase right, including the method of payment, is determined by the administrator.
 The 1998 Plan expired in February 2008.